mengwangoxf/mengwangoxf.github.io/index.md

 ## News

 Mar, 2025
+: I am pleased to share that I am now serving as the Steering Committee Chair for Partial Evaluation and Program Manipulation (PEPM).

+Mar, 2025
 : [* Scalable,
 Validated Code Translation of Entire Projects using Large Language Models*](./Papers/PLDI25.pdf) is (conditionally) accepted by PLDI.